RTXI/rtxi.github.io/README.md

 `npm install` installs all the node dependencies for the project (grunt, basically), and once grunt is installed, use it to download all the CSS/JS, etc. used to build the site.

 The site should now be hosted on port 4000, so enter the url `localhost:4000` in your browser.
 Grunt will watch the directory and reload the site whenever there is a change to a file it's watching.
+The files and directories that grunt watches are set in `Gruntfile.js`.

-What this means is that you can have a page you're working on open in the browser, open the corresponding source file in a text editor, and whenever you save changes to the file, the page in your browser will automatically get updated.
-This behavior is biggest reason went through all the trouble of using grunt.
+What this means is that you can have a page you're working on open in the browser (localhost:4000/path/to/page), open the corresponding source file in a text editor, and whenever you save changes to the file, the page in your browser will automatically get updated.
+This behavior is biggest reason to go through all the trouble of installing grunt.

 To kill grunt, use `CTRL+C` in the terminal.